 With the ‘Nightmare’ series once again blurring that tenuous line between dreams and reality, Jennifer then approaches the malfunctioning TV set like a lamb to the slaughter, only for mechanical Freddy claws to materialise and grab her as a mould of our killer’s head protrudes from the device.
 ‘Welcome to prime time, bitch!’
-Krueger growls after spearing her through the screen and leaving her body hanging there.
+Krueger growls, after spearing her through the screen and leaving her body hanging.

 2. Grady – A Nightmare on Elm Street 2: Freddy’s Revenge (1985)

 Freddy’s Revenge was a creative nightmare, a movie so inept in understanding Craven’s opus that it almost killed the series while it was still very much in its infancy.
 With the exception of the exemplary Dream Warriors two years later, that may have not been the worst thing in the world, but there are other glimpses of artistry that are perhaps worthy of Krueger’s extended and predominately shitty cannon.